 - FSF Trustees will announce available grants at their respective sections' annual business meetings. - The FSF Executive Director will ensure that an announcement of the availability of current year research grants is placed on the AAFS Academy Newsfeed.
 These announcements will be in place not later than March 15 of each year.
+The

-The announcements will note the following: - The purpose of each grant, as in 2.2.3.5.
+- The purpose of each grant, as in 2.2.3.5.
 3.1 and the grant evaluation criteria listed in 2.2.3.5.7